FernandoSR/Passport_and_phenotype_readme/README.md

 Gene9   NA     NA      1
 ```

-These two elements must be added to the same new folder with a name of your choice inside the coexpression folder `(coexpression_path)`.
+These two elements must be added to the same new folder with a name of your choice inside the your coexpression folder `(coexpression)`.

 ```
 correlation/